What is Influencer Marketing? (And How it Can Benefit You)

-So with social media becoming a part of the everyday routine of everyone, the activities and posts of Instagram influencers, Facebook influencers, Twitter influencers, and YouTube influencers also become a part of their day.
+So with social media part of everyone’s everyday routine, the activities and posts of Instagram influencers, Facebook influencers, Twitter influencers, YouTube influencers, and more recently, TikTok influencers, also become a part of their day.

 Take Lincoln Velasquez of CongTV for example.
-He’s not exactly a showbiz personality but he is considered as an internet celebrity because of his large number of YouTube followers—6.84 million subscribers to be exact!
-Because of this, he’s been getting endorsements from mobile companies, soft drink companies, and of course other smaller e-commerce brands.
+He’s not exactly a showbiz personality but he is considered an internet celebrity because of his large number of YouTube followers — 6.84 million subscribers to be exact!
+He’s been getting endorsements from mobile companies, soft drink companies, and of course other smaller e-commerce brands.

 Let’s also take a look at another popular Filipino influencer, Alodia Gosiengfiao.
 With over 7.5 million followers on Facebook and 1.4 million followers on Instagram, her broad network reach is undeniable.
 From freebie decadent cakes to exciting cosplay item giveaways, we see that brands, both small and big, seek to leverage her influence on social media.